Relative and absolute Lefschetz standard conjectures for some Lagrangian fibrations: Good decomposition: from relative to absolute

 We keep the same notation as the previous section: we fix a projective surjective morphism $f:X \longrightarrow B$ of algebraic varieties, with $X$ smooth and connected, and a relatively ample divisor $\eta$. \begin{definition} (De Cataldo \cite{DeCataldo}) The pair $(f,\eta)$ admits a {\em good decomposition\/} if there exists a decomposition

 splitting the perverse filtration and such that the map induced by the cup-product with $\eta$ is homogeneous of degree two (i.e., it is 2-graded).
-In this case the induced relative primitive decomposition of $H^*(X)$ is called a {\em good primitive decomposition}. \end{definition} \begin{remark} In general a good decomposition does not exist.
+In this case the induced relative primitive decomposition of $H^*(X)$ is called a {\em good primitive decomposition}. \end{definition} \begin{remark} (cf. \cite[Proposition 2.6.3]{DeCataldo}) In general a good decomposition does not exist.
+Also, it may exist for some relatively ample divisors but not for all and in general it does depend on the given divisor.
 If a good decomposition exists then it is unique, and it coincides with all the splittings constructed by Deligne and de Cataldo.
 In particular, it is self-dual (i.e. Poincar\'e duality preserves the direct sum decomposition).
 The unicity and autoduality hold also for the induced good primitive decomposition. \end{remark}

 The notion of good decomposition is crucial in that it allows to pass from relative Lefschetz to absolute Lefschetz.
 This is attested by the following proposition:

 \begin{proposition} Let $X$ be a smooth projective variety with a morphism $f\colon X\to B$, and let $\eta$ be a relatively ample divisor.
 Assume that: \begin{enumerate} \item The pair $(f,\eta)$ verifies the relative Lefschetz standard conjecture (\cref{def SCLT}), \item The pair $(f,\eta)$ admits a good decomposition (\cref{def de cataldo}). \end{enumerate} Then the good decomposition is motivic and each motive in the decomposition is isomorphic to its dual (up to a Tate twist).
 Moreover, the same statement holds true also for the good primitive decomposition. \end{proposition} \begin{proof} The proof is similar (and actually easier) to the one of \cref{equiv SCLT} and its corollary.
 In this proof, we will use the action of a relative correspondence on absolute cohomology induced by the functor $\Mot(B)\to\Mot$.